-How Long Are Adobe Free Trial Periods?
-Why It’s 60 Days, Not 30
+How Long Do Adobe Free Trial Periods Last?
+Here’s Why It’s 60 Days

-How long do Adobe’s free trials last?
+How long are the free trials for Adobe software?
 Most people would say 30 days – but practically speaking, it’s actually twice that, at 60 days.
 Here’s why, and how…

 After downloading and installing Adobe’s free trial software – whether it’s the just-launched CC 2014 (have you tried it yet?), CS6, Acrobat, Captivate, or Lightroom – your official free trial will begin for 30 calendar days from the date you first run the application (like Photoshop) on your computer.